dheijl/M5Core2MpdCli/README.md

 Pushing KEY_C acts as a toggle for starting/stopping the MPD player, or move the selection DOWN in the menu.

+You can also use the touch screen to highlight a menu option, confirm the selection with KEY_B.

 The menu system that allows you to:

 - select a player from a list of players (max 5 players supported)